remult/remult/docs/tutorials/vue/deployment.md

 ```sh
 git init
 ```
-Click enter multiple times to answer all it's questions with the default answer
+Click enter multiple times to answer all its questions with the default answer

 2. Create a Heroku `app`.